20 Best Jobs for People With ADHD (Hyperactive, Inattentive, or Combined)

 Julia Ovcharenko, CEO of Numo

 When it comes to finding a job, it can be difficult to determine which professions are a good match for you.
-Finding a work that fits your unique strengths and challenges can be even more difficult if you have ADHD.
-Fortunately, there are many jobs available that are a good fit for individuals with ADHD.
-This article will look at 20 different occupations that might be a good match for people who have hyperactive, inattentive, or both types of ADHD.
+Finding a job that fits your unique strengths and challenges can be even more difficult if you have ADHD.
+Fortunately, there are many jobs for people with ADHD that can make the most of the common ADHD traits like creativity, determination and resilience, and also be fulfilling and well-paid.

 [fs-toc-omit]What are good jobs for people with ADHD?